benjaminpope/k2halo/README.md

 A data release paper is in preparation.

-Please also cite the original White et al. halo paper
+Please also cite the original White et al. halo paper:

 	@ARTICLE{White2017,
 	   author = {{White}, T.~R. and {Pope}, B.~J.~S. and {Antoci}, V. and {P{\'a}pics}, P.~I. and